NLESC-JCER/cpp2wasm/README.md

   double guess = request["guess"];
 ```

-The rood can be found with
+The root can be found with

 ```{.cpp file=cgi/cgi-newtonraphson.cpp}
   // this C++ snippet is appended to cgi/cgi-newtonraphson.hpp